Chapter 52 BWV 12 Weinen, Klagen, Sorgen, Zagen

 The chromatic falling scale from the tonic to the dominant note (doh to soh) had already become a musical cliché expressing thoughts of death, misery and torment.
-Quite independently (and there is no evidence of Bach’s having known any of his music) Purcell used an almost identical idea as the repeated ground in Dido’s Lament from Dido and Aeneas.
-In the chorus of C 12 this eight-bar idea is stated twelve times by the continuo beneath sustained weeping figures, often employing suspensions on the voices and bare chords on the upper strings, mostly on the first and third beats of the bar.
+Quite independently (and there is no evidence of Bach’s having known any of his music) Purcell used an almost identical idea as the repeated ground in Dido’s Lament from the opera Dido and Aeneas.
+In the chorus of C 12, this eight-bar idea is stated twelve times by the continuo beneath sustained weeping figures, often employing suspensions on the voices and bare chords on the upper strings, mostly on the first and third beats of the bar.
 The effect is sadly tragic and, if one did not already know the Crucifixus, one would find it difficult to imagine how this original version could be improved upon.

 Happily Bach had no such inhibitions and it is worth spending a moment isolating the main changes that he made in adapting this music for the Mass.
 They are mostly details but they combine to invest the modified movement with a much greater dramatic intensity.

 Firstly, the bass line is changed from a series of minims to a succession of crotchets.
 This has the effect of creating a pulsating heartbeat as the very foundation of the music.
 Secondly, the four syllables of the word ‘crucifixus’ invest the vocal line with a throbbing quality that the previous, more sustained phrases had lacked.
-Thirdly, the accompanying chords are now shared between flutes and strings imbuing the soundscape with an ever-changing kaleidoscope-like colouring.
+Thirdly, the accompanying chords are now shared between flutes and strings, imbuing the soundscape with an ever-changing kaleidoscope-like colouring.
 And lastly, Bach changes the beginning and end.
 He commences the Crucifixus with one statement of the ground beneath the wind and string chords before the voices enter.
 And he ends on a magical and totally unexpected move to the major mode, pre-empting the joy of the resurrection without detracting in any way from the deep sadness and personal agony of the central event.